Beautifully Wrapped Gifts: 8 Delightful Features in eG Enterprise to Improve the User Interface Experience and Enhance Workflows

 And hey, even if you aren’t at your workstation or computer – feel free to roam your office, hospital, or wider neighborhood using the eG Enterprise mobile app (see here and here for details).
 Or if you prefer, use our WhatsApp integration.

-2. Localizing the eG Enterprise User Interface
+2. Localizing the eG Enterprise User Interface and IT Monitoring Dashboards

 If you need the eG Enterprise interface to support non-english languages, you need to make sure that the database server used for the manager is double byte enabled.
 Each user can set their language of choice in the User Profile page (see Figure 3 below).